 DC are keeping the details of their mission vague at the moment, but has hinted that their goal includes extraction without bloodshed.
 Easier said than done.

-Birds of Prey #1 will be available on 5th September.
+Birds of Prey #1 was released on 5th September.

 Power Girl #1